Dustin-08/Dustin-08.github.io/_tabs/about.md

 # About Me

 Dive into Code!
 Hello I'm Seungwoo (Dustin) Choi! 👋

-💡 Various project experience in PMO & IoT field Participate in the 2021 & 2023 CanSat Competition
+💡 Various project experience in PMO & IoT field

+Participate in the 2021 & 2023 CanSat Competition
 CES 2024 Booth Operation
-Participating in the 2025 CanSat Competition as a Mentor 🌱 Currently focusing on autonomous driving and ROS, IoT system and embedded development 🏫 Currently attending Ulsan University
+Participating in the 2025 CanSat Competition as a Mentor

+🌱 Currently focusing on autonomous driving and ROS, IoT system and embedded development

+🏫 Currently attending University of Ulsan

 💬 Inquiries are always welcome!

 ---